Working Holiday Visa

-In accordance with the conditions of the Working Holiday scheme, the visa can only be issued as a single entry visa and is valid for an initial stay of 6 months, which will commence from the day of entry into Japan.
-An application for an extension of your period of stay can be made at an Immigration Office in Japan, but please note that an extension is granted only at the discretion of the immigration authorities in Japan and there is no guarantee that it will be granted.
-Please make your application for an extension prior to the expiration of your visa.
+The visa will be issued as a single entry visa and is valid for an initial stay of 6 months, which will begin from when you enter Japan.
+An application for an extension of your period of stay can be made at an Immigration Office in Japan.
+Please note that an extension is granted only at the discretion of Japanese Immigration and there is no guarantee that it will be granted.
+Make your application for an extension prior to the expiration of your period of stay.

 - Tokyo Employment Service Center for Foreigners

 - Osaka Employment Service Center for Foreigners

 - HelloWork (Japanese)

 Ask for a statement of earnings in English while in Japan and call the Australian Taxation Office for the appropriate information upon your return to Australia.
 This is in relation to the payment of Australian income tax.